How to Begin Journaling for Your Mental Health

-In this article, we will explore what journaling is, how it can help you with your mental health, and ways it can be used effectively with your self-care routine.
+In this article, we will explore what is journaling.
+How it can help you with your mental health, and ways it can be used effectively within your self-care routine.

 Life certainly can feel overwhelming and daunting, we are bombarded with information overload, whether socially, personally, or work-related.
 External pressures of society add to feelings of stress, anxiety, and depression.
 Studies have shown how journaling can reduce levels of depression, anxiety, and intrusive thoughts.